Instructor Name: Dr. Candyce Reynolds

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 The average from your exam scores will be printed on your certificate.
 However, this is not your final grade since your required writing assignments have not been reviewed.
 Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam section before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-Candyce Reynolds is Associate Professor of Post Secondary Adult and Continuing Education in the Graduate School of Education at Portland State University.
+Candyce Reynolds is Professor of Post Secondary Adult and Continuing Education in the Graduate School of Education at Portland State University and the chair of the Educational Leadership and Policy department.
 Her current scholarship focuses on developing inclusive classrooms and the role of a supportive environment on student learning.
-She has served at Portland State University as the Director of Affirmative Action where she spearheaded the development of Sexual Harassment Training Program as well as the development of the university’s sexual harassment and consensual relationship policy.
-Currently, she also works closely with a number of alternative and charter schools on their boards or as a consultant in creating supportive learning environments.
-She holds an AB in Psychology and Social Welfare from UC Berkeley and an MS and PhD in Counseling Psychology from the University of Oregon.
-Dr. Reynolds is past board member of Open Adoption and Family Services and the Leadership and Entrepreneurial Public Charter High School in Portland, Oregon.
+She has served at Portland State University as the Director of Affirmative Action where she spearheaded the development of the Sexual Harassment Training Program as well as the development of the university’s sexual harassment and consensual relationship policy.
+She holds an AB in Psychology and Social Welfare from UC Berkeley and a MS and PhD in Counseling Psychology from the University of Oregon.
+Dr. Reynolds is a past board member of Open Adoption and Family Services and the Leadership and Entrepreneurial Public Charter High School in Portland, Oregon.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.